 Successes and results

-- In 2020, a recycling depot specifically designed for ocean plastics, including end-of-life fishing gear was built in Ucluelet, B.C., and additional fishing gear recycling opportunities are being developed in Powel River, B.C.
+In 2020, a recycling depot specifically designed for ocean plastics, including end-of-life fishing gear was built in Ucluelet, B.C.
+The recycling depot is now operational and turning ghost gear plastic into plastic pellets that will be used in the manufacturing of secondary plastic products, including kayaks.
+Additional fishing gear recycling opportunities are being developed in Powel River, B.C.

 Gear Innovation Summit 2020

-The Gear Innovation Summit took place in February 2020, and included a trade show focused on technological solutions to mitigate ghost gear.
-We continue to promote Canada’s leadership on innovation in fisheries, including industry-led initiatives addressing ghost gear and for whale safe gear technology.
-These important areas of industry innovation were the focus of our international Gear Innovation Summit, held in Halifax in February, 2020.
+The Gear Innovation Summit took place in Halifax in February 2020, and included a trade show focused on technological solutions and industry innovation to mitigate ghost gear.
 The Summit provided an opportunity for harvesters, technical experts, non-government and government agencies, to share information and learn about innovative technologies and programming aimed to the prevention, reduction, and retrieval of ghost gear and reduce the impact of fishing activities on marine mammals.

 What We Heard Report